Imaging Blackness: Poster art

-Action/ Crime
+Action/crime

-The 1970s era began with a revolutionary representation of African Americans.
+The 1970s began with a revolutionary representation of African Americans.
 Beginning with Melvin Van Peebles's film Sweet Sweetback's Baadasssss Song (1971), where a Black man fights back against racial injustice, Hollywood began showing powerful Black men as heroes in action films.
 The Flying Ace (1926) claimed the title as the "greatest airline thriller ever filmed".
 It inspired many African-American aviators to fly and form aviation clubs.
 Odds Against Tomorrow (1959) is noted as one of the last film noirs and was directed by Robert Wise.
 It is one of the first films to address White racism towards African Americans.

 Regardless, some Black action films also created controversy because they were based on negative stereotypical representations of African Americans.
 African American actors were primarily directed by Whites, so their characters usually appeared and acted in the stereotypical ways in which Whites viewed African Americans.

 Comedy

 Comedy has been helpful in advancing the careers of individual African Americans, while also often mocking their demeanor or appearance.
 In the American tradition of minstrelsy, White men painted their faces and falsely portrayed African-American culture.
 "Black people and black life was the joke."
 The White stage performers suggested their superiority over African Americans by using minstrel shows as a daily mockery to their former position in society.
 Even the representation of African-American children as pickaninnies became the humor for White audiences.
 Because of the subjugation of African Americans through comic films, comedy became an extremely sensitive topic, especially for independent race films intended for Black audiences.
 There was much confusion on how to provide a comic performance for the audience while not ridiculing the African-American race.
 In the 1930s, African-American film directors produced comedy films of the same context; however.
 They mocked African Americans and because of this their black audiences diminished.
 Frustrated, race filmmakers sought to create a more complex character for African Americans and wanted to positively portray African-American culture.
 Comedy films became the way African Americans entered into the movie industry, even though their beginning performances were degrading.
 Yet, some African Americans overshadowed and outperformed white actors, showing new talent on stage.
 The early independent Black comedy films that were popular amongst African Americans told stories about black life and culture, revealing the aptitude of Black comedians.
 In the late 1900s, Black comedies thrived and became especially popular.
 Bill Cosby and Sidney Poitier became a comic duo in Uptown Saturday Night (1974), attracting black audiences from various areas.
 Richard Pryor: Live in Concert (1979) starring Richard Pryor, who became the most popular African American comedian in Hollywood, changed the industry.
 He set the path for other African-American comedians such as modern-day Eddie Murphy, The Wayans Brothers, Martin Lawrence, Chris Rock, Chris Tucker, and Bernie Mac.